Luke-Schreiber/Snake-Game-Project/PS8/README.txt

 	2. Visual Stuff

 		When a snake dies an explosion animation will play over its length.
 		Snakes can "wrap" to the other side of the world by going off its edge and will be drawn correctly.
 		There are 8 available snake colors, the first 8 players will all be different colors and then there will be repeats.
+		At times, it seems if the server load is high, powerups will flicker a little.

 Design Choices